-- Gradual return of access to venues, large crowd events and the use of green space. - · Bus routes and patronage return t pre COVID levels.
-Pressure eased on additional waste - tonnages during and post lockdown Increased footfall and use of open access services.
+- · Gradual return of access to venues, large crowd events and the use of green space. - Bus routes and patronage return to pre COVID levels. - Pressure eased on additional waste tonnages during and post lockdown. - · Increased footfall and use of open access services. such as libraries. - Demand Responsive Transport and new National Bus Strategy help breed further confidence in the use of Council fleets and passenger vehicles. - Increased partnership working to reduce costs in areas of joint collaboration.

-Transport and

-in the use of

-Increased

-Council fleets and

-passenger vehicles

-to reduce costs

-in areas of join

-collaboration.